crash-and-compile/dc24-problems/passwords-easy/problem.md

 Output is the password that will definitely make you a Twitter star!

-NOTE: Solutions to test cases should *not* be seperated by a line of percent signs.
+NOTE: Solutions to test cases should *not* be separated by a line of percent signs.

 ## SAMPLE INPUT
 	TABC 1